-Each year, participants may contribute from 1% to 60% of pre-tax annual compensation as defined in the Plan document, subject to certain Internal Revenue Code ("IRC") limitations.
-Participants who have attained age 50 before the end of the Plan year and have contributed the maximum allowable pre-tax contribution are also eligible to make catch-up contributions up to a maximum of \$5,500 for 2011.
+Each year, participants may contribute from 1% to 60% of pre-tax annual compensation, as defined in the Plan document, subject to certain limitations set forth in the Internal Revenue Code of 1986, as amended ("IRC").
+Participants who have attained age 50 before the end of the Plan year and have contributed the maximum allowable pre-tax contribution are also eligible to make catch-up contributions up to a maximum of \$5,500 for 2013.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.

 The Company contributes 30% of the first 6% of base compensation that a participant contributes to the Plan.
-Additional employer contributions may be made at the discretion of the Company's board of directors.
+Additional employer contributions may be made at the Company's discretion.
 Only participants who have completed six months of service and were actively employed and participating in the Plan on the last day of the Plan year are eligible to share in the Company discretionary contributions for the year.
-For the year ended December 31, 2011, the Company awarded an additional \$7,648,621 as a discretionary contribution.
+For the year ended December 31, 2013, the Company awarded an additional \$12,709,380 as a discretionary contribution.